KevinMarquette/kevinmarquette.github.io/_posts/2018-04-18-Powershell-ConvertTo-Breakpoint.md

     $error[0] | ConvertTo-BreakPoint -All

+## VSCode debugger

+In my experimentation with VSCode and `Set-PSBreakpoint`; I discovered that you have to have the debugger running for `Set-PSBreakpoint` to set breakpoints.
+There is an issue on github about this already.
+This is why I did the demo video in the ISE.

 # Where do I find it?

 This is already published in the PSGallery.
 You can install it and start experimenting with it right away.